Hostinger vs Bluehost: Budget Hosting Showdown

 - Primarily US-based data centers

-Load times typically range from 3–6 seconds depending on optimization and traffic.
+Average load times range from 3–6 seconds, depending on setup.

 - Website builder